 Turns out, that’s because a) my tap water is cold, b) temperature strongly affects the conductivity of water, c) this $6 meter measures and adjusts for temperature,

-Properly measured, my tap water TDS has been around 215-225 ppm TDS for the past couple of days.
+Properly measured, my tap water TDS has been around 210-215 ppm TDS for the past three days.
 A little higher than the 170 ppm I expected based on “10 grains of hardness” of the water.
 But definitely in the ballpark.
 And seemingly stable.

-Which is important, as I expect road salt runoff to produce a big upswing in that, Wednesday-ish, best guess.
-Based on last Friday’s half-inch of rain washing (almost) all the remaining salt off the roads.
+I expect road salt runoff to produce a big upswing in my tap water TDS, Wednesday-ish of this week, best guess.
+That’s based on last Friday’s half-inch of rain washing (almost) all the remaining salt off the roads.
+And my vague memory that the salt taste showed up on-order-of a week after road salting.

 The full story